-Often it is desired to convert radiance to I/F. The solar flux (Π F) at the time of the observation is divided by μ o to get the radiance of a perfect Lambert surface and the observed radiance is then divided by that to produce I/F. Due to solar variability, the solar flux measured from Earth orbiting spacecraft must be adjusted to the time the observation was made at Saturn.
-Thus the side of the Sun that was facing Saturn at the time of the observed solar flux from Earth orbiting spacecraft.
+Often it is desired to convert radiance to I/F. The solar flux (ΠF) at the time of the observation is divided by μ 0 to get the radiance of a perfect Lambert surface and the observed radiance is then divided by that to produce I/F. Due to solar variability, the solar flux measured from Earth orbiting spacecraft must be adjusted to the time the observation was made at Saturn.
+Thus the side of the Sun that was facing Saturn at the time of the observation is the desired side observed by the Earth orbiting spacecraft.
 Furthermore, the observed solar flux from Earth orbit must be divided by the square of the Sun-Saturn distance at the time of the observation.
 A solar continuum should also be smoothed to the bandpass of the instrument using the instrument point spread function.